-Learning affiliate or network marketing on social media will certainly help you if you are a busy parent with kids so busy you don’t know if you are coming or going.
+If you’re a busy parent whose kids are keeping you on the go — so busy you don’t know if you’re coming or going, mastering the skill of marketing your business on social media will be a life saver.
 Wouldn’t it be great if you could spend more time with them before they’re off to college?!

 Stressed with finances?
 Want more time?
-Wondering where do you start? — Learn how to market your business on social media.
+Wondering where do you start? — Then consider learning how to market your business on social media.

 Maybe you don’t even have a business yet.
 There are so many opportunities and so many voices out there.
 Where do you turn?

-When we knew we were never going to be able to afford the lifestyle we really wanted in retirement, we did our homework and found someone online that we trusted.
-In the process, we had also followed quite a few people, listened to a lot of trainings, and paid a TON of money for things that didn’t work.
+When we realized we were never going to be able to afford the lifestyle we really wanted in retirement without some significant change, we did our homework and found mentors online that we trusted.
+In the process, we followed quite a few people, bought a lot of courses, went to training events, and paid nearly $100K for the education — much of it on things that didn’t work.
 We were beginning to feel overwhelmed and lost.

 When we heard about Attraction Marketing, it all started to make sense.
 We now have access to tools and education to make those tools work to grow our business and help others along the way do the same!
 We don’t want you to feel as lost as we did.